anas1243/webapps-ci-automatic-builds/README.md

 # webapps-ci-automatic-builds
-This repo is to automate webapps build using JenkinsCI. each webapp will be added to a separate git branch
+This repo is to automate webapps build using JenkinsCI.
+Each webapp will be added to a separate git branch